lolotrgeek/react-native-service-notify/README.md

-# Notify Native
+# NodeJS Notify Native
-Create a reboot tolerant persistent service for react native that runs in foreground or background with an updatable notification.
+Create a reboot tolerant persistent service for react native that runs a nodeJS instance in foreground or background with an updatable notification.

 * Project is a Work In Progress, in Demo Mode for Testing

 ## Features
-- uses HeadlessJS
 - runs a service in a separate thread
 - service spawns a persistent notification
 - service restarts on reboot
 - service task defined in JS

-- uses redux for headless data store
+## Future
+* Heavily integrated with timer, could decouple and create build process...

 ## Install
 ```